 Practice what you preach or your employees won’t be happy when you expect from them what you don’t give yourself.

 10. Keep your door open

-A business is as good as its employees and employees thrive when their leader has effective team management skills.
-Have confidence in your ability to lead your team to success.
+A business is only as good as its employees and employees thrive when their leader has effective team management skills.
+For new managers – and even for some of the old hands – it can be daunting to lead a new team.
+However, with a little effort and few of these secrets you’ll realise it’s just about having confidence in your ability to lead your team to success.